d-ming/AR-tools/readme.md

 ## Navigation
 ### 1. AR tools
 `artools.py` is a collection of Python functions for carrying out AR calculations as well as performing simple 2-D and 3-D visualisations of convex regions.
+A Jupyter notebook demonstrating its usage is given in the [notebooks folder](https://github.com/d-ming/AR-tools/blob/master/AR-book/AR-book-notebooks/Ch%208/artools%20demos.ipynb).

 Currently, `artools.py` is written in Python 2.

 ### 2. Jupyter notebooks